 It is best to have an experienced attorney draft the letter to be sure it has the necessary information.

-Evidence a Spoliation Letter Could Protect
+What Evidence Can a Spoliation Letter Protect?

 Your attorney can determine what evidence to protect in a spoliation letter.
 It is important to hire an experienced attorney so you can rest assured he or she knows what evidence needs protecting.
 Some of the evidence that is often mentioned in anti-spoliation letters includes: